 Just launching a mobile order and pay solution doesn’t guarantee it will be used.
 Your staff will be your main promotional channel for using the service, but it’s equally important to utilise every marketing tool in your kit.
 Whether it’s point of sale material on tables, till receipts, posters on toilet doors, on your website or emails, making customers aware that they are now able to order from the seat of their table will ensure its success.

-Find out more about Zonal’s Order and Pay solution, or get in touch with one of our team today using the form below.
+If you’re thinking about an order and pay solution for your business, take a look at Zonal’s Order and Pay solutions, or get in touch with one of our team today using the form below to discuss your requirements.